zhoutianrui-tongji/CellScope/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![Platform](https://img.shields.io/badge/platform-Linux-lightgrey)

 CellScope is a computational pipeline for high-resolution spatial transcriptomics.
-It computes per-transcript geometry and composition features, clusters transcripts within cells, aggregates meta-domains, builds fused expression/geometry graphs, and learns graph embeddings (DGI).
-Optional RAP‑X-based annotation maps clusters to subcellular compartments.
-The pipeline is modular, resumable, and configurable via YAML.
+It calculates the geometric and compositional characteristics of each transcript, aggregates transcripts within the cell, aggregates meta-domains, constructs fused expression/geometric graphs, and learns graph embeddings (DGI).
+Then map the meta-domains annotations to the subcellular compartments through the reference information.
+This pipeline is modular, recoverable and can be configured via YAML.

 ## Change Log

 See [CHANGELOG.md](../CHANGELOG.md).

-## System Requirements

-### Hardware
-- CPU is supported; GPU recommended for DGI training (Module 8).

 ### Operating System
 - Linux (tested on recent distros).